-As you prepare to implement digital portfolios in your classroom, it is important for you to create a classroom environment that fosters reflective inquiry and technology use.
+As you prepare to implement digital portfolios, it is important to create a classroom environment that fosters reflective inquiry and use of technology.

-To make it easy for you, we’ve broken down the process of creating an engaging classroom environment into four steps:
+To make it easy, we’ve broken down creating an engaging classroom environment into three simple steps:

 Create your learning environment